Physiotherapist & ASCA Level 1 Strength and Conditioning Coach

+Nathan Duguid is a Physiotherapist and a member of our Jordan Springs team.
 Nathan’s first interaction with The Healthy Body Company was as a patient – in those days he was at high school at St Dominic’s College.
 This was when his initial curiosity of the human musculoskeletal system began.

 Nathan graduated from St Dominic’s College in 2013 with fantastic HSC results and was awarded an academic excellence scholarship to Western Sydney University.
 At WSU Nathan studied physiotherapy where he continued to develop his passion and interest in how the body works.

-Nathan believes when seeing a Physio, the process should be a partnership between patient and therapist.
-They should work together to achieve optimal health outcomes.
-Nathan also has a keen interest in the latest research and evidence-base in physiotherapy, where on the way to work he will listen to physio and exercise science related podcasts and do his own independent research to ensure he stays on top of the latest developments in the field.
+Nathan believes when seeing a physio, the process should be a partnership between patient and therapist, working together to achieve optimal health outcomes.
+Nathan also has a keen interest in the latest research and evidence-base in physiotherapy, ensuring he stays on top of the latest developments in the field.

 Nathan understands that by empowering people with evidence-based knowledge, they can take ownership of their health for long-term self-management and reduce the risk of re-injury.

 Nathan is a member of the Australian Physiotherapy Association (APA) and Australian Strength & Conditioning Association (ASCA), where he is a qualified Level 1 Strength & Conditioning Coach.
 He has also completed the APA Level 1 & 2 Sports Physiotherapy Courses and APA Level 1 Dry Needling.